 Day 01, Delhi – Dehradun – Mussoorie:

-AC train from New Delhi railway station will arrive at Dehradun by noon.
-On arrival, you will meet your travel guide, who will transfer you to the hotel in Mussoorie for an overnight stay.
-During the drive, you can enjoy the majestic beauty of Dehradun and Mussoorie.
+AC train from New Delhi railway station will come at Dehradun by noon.
+On coming, you will meet your

 Day 02, Mussoorie – Sankri:

 After having breakfast, on the 2nd day, you will transact to Sankri, which is starting point of our trek.
 On

 a trip to Sankri, you will pass through attractions like Purola, Kempty Falls & Mori.
 Before embarking on

 the trek, ensure that you have enough of bottled drinking water & energy bars to keep you going.
 After